gocd/docs.go.cd/content/extension_points/plugin_user_guide.md

 ## Bundled versus External

 - **Bundled Plugins:** As the name suggests, bundled plugins are bundled/packaged along with GoCD server.
-These are developed and supported by Thoughtworks GoCD development team.
+These were originally developed by the Thoughtworks GoCD development team, and are now maintained by the GoCD community alongside the server.
 Bundled plugins are located under `<server installation directory>/plugins/bundled` directory.
 After an upgrade, when GoCD server starts up for the first time, all bundled plugins would be refreshed with the latest packaged versions.

-- **External Plugins:** All user authored plugins are treated as external plugins.
+- **External Plugins:** All user authored plugins, and some GoCD Development Team plugins are treated as external plugins.
 Unlike bundled plugins, external plugins are not altered (read packaged/bundled/refreshed/removed/modified) during a GoCD server upgrade.
 External plugins are loaded from `<server installation directory>/plugins/external` directory.
-[Listing of external plugins](https://www.gocd.org/community/plugins.html)
+[Listing of external plugins](https://www.gocd.org/plugins/)

 ## Installing and Uninstalling of plugins